 If the health crisis made anything clear, it’s that organizations need tools for employee communication, productivity, and engagement specifically for their deskless and frontline workforce.
 In manufacturing particularly, we’ve seen companies lose access to employees they had to furlough.
-And now as manufacturing facilities begin to reopen, it is critical that organizations are able to communicate back to work protocols, changes to safety procedures, and keep employees engaged and feeling connected.
+And now as manufacturing facilities begin to reopen, it’s critical that organizations can communicate back-to-work protocols and safety procedure changes.
+All while keeping employees engaged and feeling connected.

-This definitely is logical for keeping people safe, but it puts a strain on employee communications down from corporate offices to those on the frontlines.
-The challenge of communication then falls onto frontline managers, putting them in a challenging position that often results in poor or limited communications to their workforce.
-Additionally, only key members of management and those with special exceptions get to carry their cell phones and have the line of communication open with the corporate office.
-They then have to cascade the information down to each department and the line managers have to physically round up their team to verbally reiterate the messages.
-This “cascade” model of communication is actually pretty common in any industry with deskless employees, and it’s often a huge source of miscommunication.
+This definitely is logical for keeping people safe.
+But it puts a strain on employee communications down from corporate offices to those on the frontlines.
+The challenge of communication then falls onto frontline managers.
+And this puts them in a challenging position that often results in poor or limited communications to their workforce.
+Additionally, only key members of management and those with special exceptions get to carry cell phones and have the line of communication open with the corporate office.
+They then have to cascade the information down to each department.
+The line managers have to physically round up their team to verbally reiterate the messages.
+This “cascade” communication model is common in any industry with deskless employees, and is often a huge source of miscommunication.

-It’s a bit of a Catch-22: no cell phones for line managers or workers means breakdowns in communication, which may hurt the culture, dissemination of safety information, and important updates.
+It’s a bit of a Catch-22 though.
+No cell phones for line managers or workers means breakdowns in communication.
+But no direct communication may hurt the culture, dissemination of safety information, and important updates.
 But having cell phones on the floor can have serious safety implications.
 So, what do you do?

 If your goal is to improve internal communication, we always recommend starting with a channel assessment.
 This is when you look at the channels you have and who has access to them.
 Line managers might have access to the cascade of information from upper management and break room signage.
 That’s pretty limited.